The internet's famous dancing baby from 1996 is getting a new look - KESQ

 Mass appeal

-According to media artist xtine burrough, who is also an associate professor at the University of Texas in Dallas with an academic interest in the meme, the “Dancing Baby” achieved its original goal of inspiring creativity — and then some.
+According to media artist xtine burrough, who is also a professor at the University of Texas in Dallas with an academic interest in the meme, the “Dancing Baby” achieved its original goal of inspiring creativity — and then some.

 “It was released as something that was welcomed to be remixed,” burrough, who prefers her name stylized with lowercase letters, said in a phone interview.
 “And we saw the results of that, and we are still seeing the results of that.
 And that really gives people the freedom to take the image and allow it to meet the context of today.”